katiestar99/ansible/docs/docsite/rst/api/index.rst

 :orphan:

 *************************
-Ansible API Documentation
+Assible API Documentation
 *************************

-The Ansible API is under construction.
+The Assible API is under construction.
 These stub references for attributes, classes, functions, methods, and modules will be documented in future.
-The :ref:`module utilities <ansible.module_utils>` included in ``ansible.module_utils.basic`` and ``AnsibleModule`` are documented under Reference & Appendices.
+The :ref:`module utilities <assible.module_utils>` included in ``assible.module_utils.basic`` and ``AssibleModule`` are documented under Reference & Appendices.

 .. contents::
    :local: